JohnFoolish/ThermoFinalProjectS20/README.md

 #RUNNING THE CODE#
-To generate the plots, you must download the thermo_main_program.py as well as graph_class.py and have numpy and matplotlib modules installed in python.
+To generate the plots, you must download the thermo_main_program.py as well as graph_class.py.
+They both depend on matplotlib and numpy, so you must have those in your python path as well.

 Once this has been done, run the thermo_main_program from your command line with the following format:

 python3 thermo_main_program.py [State Variable 1] [start of range]